PCRE2Project/pcre2/doc/html/README.txt

 compilation.

 The sixteenth and seventeenth tests are run only in 8-bit mode.
-They check the POSIX interface to the 8-bit library, withouth and with Unicode support, respectively.
+They check the POSIX interface to the 8-bit library, without and with Unicode support, respectively.